samanthaklee/naturalLanguageProcessing-/README.md

 ### Goal
 Learn natural language processing.
-Predict the accuracy of news based on keywords/phrases.
+Predict the accuracy of news based on keywords/tags from the article title.
-One method is to differentiate between object/verb in a sentence in the title of the article.
+One method is to differentiate between object/verb in a sentence in the title of the article and a summary of the article.

 Still pretty sucky.

-Using primarily the SpaCy python module, NLTK, and Scikit-learn.
+Triyng to learn the SpaCy python module, NLTK, and Scikit-learn.

 ### Resources
 https://www.dataquest.io/blog/natural-language-processing-with-python/